 Whenever there is a snow day, we always do homeschool.
 As my kids got older, they started to understand that children who went to school had the day off when it snowed.
 What they didn’t understand was we took advantage of a freezing cold day to have school so we could go outside and enjoy life in May.
 Since we live in an area where school is mostly canceled for ice and not the fun fluffy stuff that makes snowmen, this was a no-brainer to me.
 But my kids needed some explanation.

 Don’t neglect to remind your kids that you went to Disney in October when the schools were in session, so your lines were shorter.
-Or that school is over by lunch (2pm, or whatever time) while the other kids are still in school and toting home homework.
-Also, remind them that homeschool affords them the opportunity to pursue their interests and to work on their level (rather than being frustrated with things that are too easy or too hard.)
+Or that school is over by lunch (2pm, or whatever time) while the other kids are still in school and toting homework home.
+Also, remind them that homeschool affords them the opportunity to pursue their interests and to work on their level (rather than being frustrated with things that are too easy or too hard).

 I must leave a disclaimer on this one as my kids have never been eager to hop on the next yellow school bus that zips by.
 I’ve not had to work hard to convince them of the blessings of homeschooling.
 Those reminders are more for me (as some days it seems easier to pack a lunch and ship them off).
 But if your kids do struggle with this, be sure you remind them of the benefits!

 Of course we need to learn to read, write, and do math.
 But who says we have to read about things that bore us?
-Who says your 9-year-old son can’t write an essay about hot rods if that’s what really excites him?
+Who says your nine-year-old son can’t write an essay about hot rods if that’s what really excites him?
 Think outside the box and come up with ways to meet the skills they need while giving them the tools they need to learn.
+Find more resources about this in my how to homeschool post.

 One way I’ve done this is to develop my own reading curriculum that allows my daughter to pick any book her heart desires.
 Yes, it has been the saving grace from that near-epic homeschool failure I mentioned.